This article, which is long by necessity, explains how to harness Newcreate at work and in your everyday life.

 – Is it a good fit with you and your life, as well as your team, your organisation and the wider system?

 I refer to the five items as tests rather than lenses.
-Tests should be conducted at key points in the create-the-new process to ensure that further investment of talent, time, money etc. is justified, and to advance the pursuit of greatness.
+Tests should be conducted at key points in the Now-to-New process to ensure that further investment of talent, time, money etc. is justified, and to advance the pursuit of greatness.

 Proof of concept